graphile/graphile.github.io/src/pages/postgraphile/v3-migration.md

 support that the entries within them are nullable.

-If you don't like the nulls everywhere, I encourage you to use the `-N` / `--no-setof-functions-include-nulls` option mentioned above.
+If you don't like the nulls everywhere, I encourage you to use the `-N` / `--no-setof-functions-contain-nulls` option mentioned above.
 Enabling this is a non-breaking change, but disabling it **is** a breaking change - hence why it is not the default behaviour.